-Pigmented skin lesions refer to lesions that are brown, black or blue in color, or may be confused with brown or black lesions.
+Pigmented skin lesions are lesions that are brown, black or blue in color, or may be confused with brown or black lesions.
 For example, vascular lesions, which sometimes look black with the naked eye but under dermatoscopy appear red, purple or blue.

 The color of pigmented skin lesions is due to:

 Melasma – Melasma is patches of dark pigmentation often found on the cheeks, temples, upper lip, chin, bridge of nose and forehead.
 Melasma is most commonly found in women but will occasionally affect men.
 You will often hear melasma called the mask of pregnancy.
 It is more common in patients with darker skin.
 Having a family member with melasma may increase your chances of developing melasma.

 Skin tags (acrochordon) – Skin tags are small growths of skin that are usually connected to the skin by a small stalk.
 They are soft bumps that can be skin-colored or may appear brown.
 Skin tags are thought to develop from friction such as where clothes rub on the skin or there is skin-to-skin friction.
 They are frequently found around the neck, chest, back, armpits, under the breasts, groin and occasionally the eyelids.